Coherent Electron Transfer in Polyacetylene: Systems studied

 \subsection{Chain within molecular junctions}

-The molecular junction coupling parameters $t_{end}$ and $\epsilon_{end}$ were varied across a wide range of values in order to search for an optimal set which would lead to low electron decoherence, meaning a small influence of the lattice on the electron transfer.
-This required first obtaining a relaxed ground-state structure for the lattice, and then performing dynamics using the added wavepacket.
-We only performed dynamics for cases which looked promising based on the frozen-lattice transfer calculations.
+The molecular junction coupling parameters $t_{end}$ and $\epsilon_{end}$ were varied across a wide range of values in order to search for an optimal set which would lead to low electron decoherence, meaning a small influence of the ions on the electron transfer.
+This required first obtaining a relaxed ground-state structure for the ions, and then performing dynamics using the added wavepacket.
+We only performed dynamics for cases which looked promising based on the frozen-ion transfer calculations.
 The ground-state structure for a chain coupled to a molecule at each end deviates significantly from that of a dimerised chain (Fig.~\ref{u}a).
 Most notable, apart from the end effects, are the kinks introduced at large $\epsilon_{end}$ and small $t_{end}$, (Fig.~\ref{u}c) which migrate towards the ends for smaller $\epsilon_{end}$ and larger $t_{end}$ (Fig.~\ref{u}b).
-Usually, the site population over time can be approximately represented by a single Rabi frequency, the frequency of oscillation for an electron in a three-state quantum system, by a projection technique~\cite{joachim2}.
-Characteristics such as short Rabi oscillation timescales with a single dominant Rabi frequency, usually led to the most unaffected by the lattice vibrations transfer (see later in Sec.~\ref{Sec:rabi}).
-The reverse is found to be the case as well: the electron oscillation did not affect the structure a lot, which is a different result than the one found by Ness and Fisher~\cite{nessfisherPRL} who used a model with quantized phonon modes.
-What completely destroyed the electron oscillations was the presence of noise which competed with the main Rabi frequency and led to destructive interference in the oscillations.

 Regarding the charge density oscillations, as with the case of the chain not coupled to any junction, only the extra electron reached the other side.
-The other electrons nevertheless caused a significant amount of charge-density oscillation, which was correlated with the evolution of the lattice deformation.
+The other electrons nevertheless caused a significant amount of charge-density oscillation, which was correlated with the time-evolution of the ionic deformation.
 In Fig.~\ref{e2.0t-1.1} we show a case also in the ``hopping" regime, albeit not as extreme as the case of Fig.~\ref{resonance} which had equal occupation of all sites.
-Still, there is a non-negligible occupation of all of the interior chain sites (only a central site is shown in the figures), and as discussed below, numerous Rabi frequencies, which do not show up at the small times in which coherent oscillation is maintained.
+Still, there is a non-negligible occupation of all of the interior chain sites (only that of a central site is shown in the figures), and as discussed below, numerous Rabi frequencies, which do not show up at the small times in which relatively-coherent oscillation is maintained.